MichaelVBronstein/michaelvbronstein.github.io/_pages/home.md

 Hypotheses Tested.
 Data Analyzed.
 Insights Communicated.
 Beliefs Revised.
 This is the rhythm of my professional life.

-I honed this rhythm while completing my Ph.D. in Psychology at Yale University, building on the love of learning I developed at Washington and Lee University (where I graduated Summa Cum Laude with a B.S. in Psychology).
+I honed this rhythm while completing my Ph.D. in Psychology at Yale University, building on my undergraduate education at Washington and Lee University (where I graduated Summa Cum Laude with a B.S. in Psychology).

 I revel in complex problems, have a strong growth mindset, and thrive in fast-paced environments that require a balance of team-based and independent work.